Year End Sale: Get Upto 40% OFF on Live Training! Offer Ending in

 1. HTML: Hypertext Markup Language is the basic building block of web pages.
 It is used to create any website's "skeleton" or foundation.
 It outlines the overall structure and content of a website.
 HTML is used to add the items you see on the screen, such as buttons, photos, sliders, date pickers, messages, and lists.

 2. CSS: CSS stands for Cascading Style Sheets which allows you to apply styles such as colors, fonts, layouts, and animations to your web pages.
-It makes you create responsive websites that adjust their layout and styles based on the resolution and orientation of the user's device.
+It allows you to create responsive websites that adjust their layout and styles based on the resolution and orientation of the user's device.

 3. JavaScript: It increases the website's interactivity.
 You may design dynamic UI components using JavaScript.
 It determines what the page will do.
 It is a lightweight, open, and cross-platform programming language used by developers worldwide to build amazing websites.